• Skip to primary navigation

 RCS · Oct 17, 2012 ·

-The sailing catamaran ‘Wild Cat’ departed Mackay Marina before dawn on 17 July.
+The sailing catamaran ‘Wild Cat’ left Mackay Marina before dawn.
 Crewed by Wild Mob and Reef Catchments staff, the catamaran was on a passage through rough seas and overcast conditions to Gloucester Island.
 After picking up a team of volunteers from Griffith University at Airlie Beach, the ‘Wild Cat’ reached Gloucester Island late afternoon in time for us to establish our base camp for the next 9 days.

 That evening a team briefing was conducted by staff of the Queensland Parks and Wildlife Service.
 Our task: a comprehensive survey of the endangered Proserpine rock-wallaby with the goal of improving our understanding of the biology and ecology of the rare unique species.